 By careful thinning of the tip, a softer more pleasing sound can be produced.
-I currently use a diamond coated tile saw for this (these are surprisingly cheap), but sandpaper or a grinding stone that fits to an electric drill also work.
+I currently use a combination of sandpaper and a grinding stone that fits to an electric drill.

 The reed may tend to produce a tone that sags away from the resonant frequency of a tube it is attached to.
-A sufficiently fine tip seems to fix this problem, and careful embouchure control also helps.
+A sufficiently fine tip seems to fix this problem (this is where the grinding stone really seems to help), and careful embouchure control also helps.